nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Displays events that start within a specified number of days.

 **Format**: `remind DAYS`

-- Displays events that start within the specified number of `DAYS`.
+- Displays events that start within the specified number of `DAYS`
   - `DAYS` must be a positive integer 1, 2, 3, …
   - Only events that start after the current date and time will be displayed.
   - The number of days to an event are the days from today's date to the event's start date.
 Their times are not considered.